God Is Faithful: His Covenant Relationship in the Old Testament

 “Let us rejoice and be glad and give him glory!
 For the wedding of the Lamb has come, and his bride has made herself ready.
 Fine linen, bright and clean, was given her to wear” (Revelation 19:7-8).

-Until then, members of the church are encouraged to be faithful and be ready, waiting with anticipation for the glorious day in which they will be united with Jesus Christ and live in harmony with Him as His beloved bride (Matthew 25:1-13; Revelation 21:1-2).
+Until then, church members are encouraged to be faithful and ready, waiting with anticipation for the glorious day in which they will be united with Jesus Christ and live in harmony with Him as His beloved bride (Matthew 25:1-13; Revelation 21:1-2).

 Joel Ryan is an LA-based children’s and young adult author who teaches writing and communications at Life Pacific University.
 As a former youth pastor, he has a heart for children and young adults and is passionate about engaging youth through writing and storytelling.
 His blog, Perspectives Off the Page, discusses the creative and spiritual life through story and art.